Pennsylvania Mother of 2 Makes Full Recovery After Almost Dying from Toxic Shock Syndrome

 “I looked forward to all of their loving and supportive messages, and they truly lifted my spirits and kept me going,” she continued.
 “If it weren’t for my family and friends, I truly don’t think I would be here today.”

-Although the next 7 days in the hospital were full of their own problems, on day 11 of her stay, Hollis was discharged “without being on any medicine whatsoever” — and without “real guideline” about when she could expect to feel normal again.
+Although the next 7 days in the hospital were full of their own problems, on day 11 of her stay, Follis was discharged “without being on any medicine whatsoever” — and without “real guideline” about when she could expect to feel normal again.

 Following her release from the hospital, Follis couldn’t drive for a month, had trouble sleeping, and then the skin on her hands, feet, and “around my eyes” began to peel off.
 Two months later, her hair began to fall out in clumps, and she eventually lost 50-60% of her hair.